drunkard/ceph-readable-doc/html/_sources/mgr/zabbix.rst.txt

     [mgr]
         debug mgr = 20

-With logging set to debug for the manager the plugin will print various logging lines prefixed with *mgr[zabbix]* for easy filtering.
+Should you want to debug the Zabbix module increase the logging level for ceph-mgr and check the logs.